 There are two basic steps to securing your home network: (1) keep your devices up to date and (2) secure your wireless router.
 For specific instructions, see the documentation from your internet service provider or the manufacturer of your device.

 - Update all your Internet-enabled devices with the latest operating systems, web browsers, and security software.
 This includes any mobile devices that access your wireless network, such as Internet of Things (IoT) devices like an Internet-enabled thermostat, lights, refrigerator, and so on.
 Security software includes antivirus or anti-malware software.
 Check your devices for updates regularly and keep them up-to-date.
-See more best practices at Secure Your Internet of Things Devices.
+See more best practices at Secure Your Mobile Devices, Secure Your Personal Computer, and Secure Your Internet of Things Devices.

 - Secure your wireless router.
 Your WiFi network is created by connecting an internet access point – such as a cable or DSL modem – to a wireless router.
 The default settings on your wireless router, such as a generic password, can be compromised.
 Here are the ways to secure a wireless router (if necessary, refer to the detailed instructions that accompany your router):